AI-Admin-Hero.jpg

 Michael Graetz

 Michael J. Graetz is the Wilbur H. Friedman Professor of Tax Law and the Columbia Alumni Professor of Tax Law at Columbia Law School.
-He is also the Justus S. Hotchkiss Professor of Law Emeritus and Professional Lecturer, Yale Law School.
-Before coming to Columbia in 2009, he was the Justus S. Hotchkiss Professor of Law at Yale University, where he had taught since 1983.
+He is also the Justus S. Hotchkiss Professor of Law Emeritus at Yale Law School.
+His publications on the subject of federal taxation also include more than 60 articles on a wide range of tax, international taxation, health policy, and social insurance issues in books and scholarly journals.

 Henry Hansmann